 The best thing about betting online is that you have all the time and resources to analyze the horses.
 This makes your predictions more accurate even though the opposite can happen.

-Like we said earlier, the Ayr racecourse is about one hour away from Glasgow.
-That said, you could access this course by car, train or even by air.
+As we said earlier, the racecourse is about one hour away from Glasgow.
+That said, you could access this course by car, train or air.

 If you prefer to drive, use the M77 road, which links Glasgow to Ayr.
 During race days, you can easily find buses that will take you to these grounds.
 These buses use the same route as motorists.

 Ayr has an excellent and functional railway network.
-Racegoers are assured of regular train service to the Ayr Racecourse.
+Racegoers are assured of regular train service to the racecourse.

 For horse race enthusiasts and punters, Ayr offers many competitive races all year round.
 This means that you will always have a race to bet on or watch.
 Remember to refine your betting techniques and follow the best tipsters in the market to change your fortunes.